FrenchOrange/pokezelda/README.md

 * The artists from Pokémon Showdown and Pokémon Crystal Clear for a few Pokémon icons.
 * SoupPotato, creator of [Sourcrystal](https://github.com/SoupPotato/Sourcrystal), for some incredible new Pokémon sprites.
 * Artist [Dewndeym](https://twitter.com/dewndeym) from the Johto Redrawn project, for their amazing revamped Ilex Shrine.
+* The [fellowship-of-the-roms](https://github.com/fellowship-of-the-roms/CrystalShireEngine) team for their dynamic overworld sprite system.
 * My friends Idain and Seasick, for graphical help, as well as general troubleshooting.
 I truly wouldn't have been able to finish this hack without them.
 * The original devs and artists over at Nintendo/Capcom who worked on Link's Awakening and the Oracle games.